 To do this, we must return to a biblical theology of Jesus’ lessons to his apostles and rethink how we understand Christianity today.
 Therefore, Christian Origins/Current Faith emphasizes a plain reading of the Bible over systematic interpretation.
 As a result, Jesus’ teaching carries out its fullest sociopolitical edges in addition to is spiritual ones.
 For example, the Beatitudes (Matt.
 5:3-12) challenge us to really be “poor in spirit” (v.
 3) as well as peacemakers (v.
 9)—they are not just lovely notions of some distant future, but actions to take in the here and now.
 Christian Origins/Current Faith traces its free and independent heritage via the original Christians, the desert fathers, the medieval ascetics, the Waldensians, the Franciscans, the Lollards, the Hussites, the Anabaptists, the Moravians (i.e., the United Brethren), the Pietists, the early Methodists, and the Taizé community.

 These groups most often sought peace and rejected the unholy alliances of church and state.
 Rather, they preserved the Christian faith through compassion and discipleship.
+This was the difference between the better-known Magisterial Reformation (1517–1648) and the Radical Reformation (1525–1632).
 These free churches knew the cost of following the real Jesus.
-They always tried to reform the “establishment Christendom” which assumed individuals to be Christians because of membership or nationality.
-They even valued the enduring Judaic heritage of Christianity, which is one of the major themes for Christian Origins/Current Faith.
+They always tried to reform the “cultural Christianity” that deemed individuals to be Christians simply because of membership or nationality.
+They even valued the enduring Judaic heritage of Christianity, which is one of the major themes for Christian Origins/ Current Faith.

 Ancient-Modern: What was Old is New Again